 When you say the words, ‘Harry Potter’ to anyone, they know exactly what you are talking about.
-Whether you know him from the New York Times best selling book series or the successful film franchise, people are aware about the boy who lived.
-J.K Rowling wrote seven books over the course of a decade, co-wrote a Harry Potter themed play, and has brought together one of the strongest and largest fandoms in the 21st century.
+Whether you know him from the New York Times best-selling book series or the successful film franchise, people are aware of the boy who lived.
+J.K Rowling wrote seven books over the course of a decade, co-wrote a Harry Potter-themed play, and has brought together one of the strongest and largest fandoms in the 21st century.
 Many fans have stated that Harry Potter has taught them valuable life lessons and has shaped their moral compass.
-But, what does Harry Potter have to with a marketing plan for a small business?
+But, what does Harry Potter have to do with a marketing plan for a small business?
 How is a book series about witchcraft and wizardry going to help my overall marketing strategy?
 Here is how the Harry Potter series can help your small business’s marketing strategy:

 Finding a Support System

 “Books! and cleverness?
 There are more important things — friendship and bravery.”

 — J.K.
 Rowling, Harry Potter And The Philosopher’s Stone

 Loyalty and friendship paved the way for Harry Potter’s triumph over Lord Voldemort, along with the support of his best friends, Ron and Hermione.
 Ron provided Harry tireless support while Hermione’s intelligence saved him on a number of occasions.
 Without the overall support and guidance of his best friends, Harry Potter’s fate may have changed by the end of the series.

 If you want your business to succeed as Harry Potter did at the end of the series then you would want a team of SEO experts, social media gurus, and content marketing wizards.
 Their knowledge and expertise could save you and support you when you are in need it.
 Just how Ron and Hermione helped Harry Potter fulfill his destiny, a team of marketing experts can help you reach your full potential.

 “It is our choices, Harry, that show what we truly are, far more than our abilities.”